 How long does it take to learn Spanish?

-Spanish is a glorious language.
+Spanish is a beautiful language.
 Its energy, diversity and expressiveness are so enchanting that it’s no wonder so many of us dream of learning it…quickly!

 But how long will it take you to get there?

 Some people may have tried to learn Spanish for years and still feel like they haven’t made any progress.
 Others claim they learnt the language in a month using some creative techniques.
 So what questions should you be asking yourself to know how long it could take you to learn Spanish, especially as an absolute beginner?
 Let’s take a look.

 - How strong is your motivation to learn Spanish?

 - What’s your mother tongue and how similar is it to Spanish?

 - What resources are you planning on using and how often? (exposure, variety)

 - What Spanish skills do you want to focus on?

 - How willing are you to connect with Spanish speakers?